ABRG-Models/OMM_NeuroMuscular/README.md

 Model3: This is the model with a non-centroided connection from SCdeep to the
         SBG.
 It has a widening Gaussian projection from FEF_add_noise to FEF and from SC_sup to SC_deep.
-This is the most successful model.
+I've tried to optimise this model to make the best, most linear vertical movements (Rotations about X).

+Model4: Like Model3, but parameters modified to give this the most linear
+        horizontal movements (rotations about Y).

+Model5: A copy of 4, which I will tweak to try to get vertical rotations to
+        work reasonably well.